johnnymast/mysql_websocket_chat/CHANELOG.md

  - Added dependence in composer for php 7.2
  - Added ext-openssl dependence to composer.json

+## 1.4.1 Fixed the failing database layer

+- Manually reviewed the database changes.
+- Enabling database should now work fixing #54 thanks to @badguyp.
+- Fixed a bug in includes/classes/Database.php
+- Fixed a bug in includes/classes/Chat.php
+- Updated the database import

 ## 1.4 Helping developers to build from the project

 This release will be more about helping developers with useful boiler plate functions.
 This will assist them to create a new project from this one quickly.

-For more information about the project, you can visit our new wiki right here on GitHub.

- - Fixed some grammar issues
- - Cleaned up the code according to PSR1 and PSR2
+ - Cleaned up the code acording to PSR1 and PSR2
  - Added GitHub Actions
  - Added checks for css via stylelint
  - Added javascript checks via eslint